 A new study has concluded that children exposed to tobacco smoke at home miss more time in school than those who live in smoke-free environments.
-The study was conducted by researchers at Massachusetts General Hospital (MGH) who determined that R1 Slim cigarettes smoke exposed children suffer from higher rates of respiratory illnesses.
+The study was conducted by researchers at Massachusetts General Hospital (MGH) who determined that Style cigarettes smoke exposed children suffer from higher rates of respiratory illnesses.

 The MGH team also detailed the possible economic cost of the children’s elevated school absences; it’s all been released in the online edition of the journal Pediatrics.